Roles and Responsibilities of a CFO in the Time of Automation

 2. CFOs as Administrators: Creating a Sustainable Finance Operating Model

 As the roles and responsibilities of the CFO and her team change, the operating processes also change with it.
 It is then the responsibility of the CFO to re-create the operating models of their teams to suit with the automation, artificial intelligence, and other forms of technologies available to them.

 This will help finance departments to lower costs, produce better results, and make better recommendations to their companies.
 One thing that CFOs should consider though, is the vastly changing business landscape as well.
 The models that they produce should be adaptable to the effects of new technologies on business processes.

 3. CFOs as Visionaries: Pushing the Boundaries of Finance and Accounting

 Truly, automation has shaped the roles and responsibilities of CFOs together with other finance professionals.
 They are increasingly becoming interconnected with the rest of the organization as their insights are now more relevant to the success of others.
 Tasks such as demand planning, sales forecasting, inventory planning, and capacity planning now require the active participation of CFOs and their team members to ensure that the proper financial data are taken to account during the conduct of these tasks.

 CFOs must look beyond the current tools and see which technological advancements can help their people perform better.
 Finally, CFOs should be consistently on the lookout for breakthroughs that may redefine their operational models and connect them to more functions outside the F&A industry.

 The roles and responsibilities of a CFO are intertwined with the evolution of the business processes.
-As finance and accounting technologies drive innovation in the industry, CFOs are able to reap the benefits as they focus more on providing their organization with smarter business insights, better finance management, and data-driven recommendations.
+As finance and accounting technologies drive innovation in the industry, CFOs are able to reap the benefits as they focus more on providing their organization with smarter business insights, better financial management, and data-driven recommendations.